Published: July 2016

 Compassion in World Farming USA staff reviewed this page prior to publication.

-The Open Philanthropy Project awarded a grant of $550,000 over two years to Compassion in World Farming USA (CIWF USA) for general support.
+The Open Philanthropy Project recommended a grant of $550,000 over two years to Compassion in World Farming USA (CIWF USA) for general support.

 CIWF USA is a farm animal welfare organization that shares our belief that incremental reform through corporate campaigns is one of the most likely paths to reducing farm animal suffering in the U.S. CIWF USA’s work focuses on two issues that we believe are likely to account for the majority of terrestrial farm animal suffering: the treatment of egg-laying hens and of broiler chickens raised for meat.
 CIWF USA’s Executive Director Leah Garces has built relationships with major food companies and we think she has a compelling vision for advancing broiler welfare reforms.

 CIWF USA is a small organization with an annual budget of roughly $450,000.
 This $550,000 grant over two years will allow it to hire two new corporate engagement staff, one operations staff member, and a public engagement manager.
 We expect this expanded staff to enable CIWF USA to engage many more companies, while also allowing the executive director to increase the amount of time spent on her core task of securing corporate reforms.

 - About the grant